ldtteam/MinecoloniesWiki/source/buildings/cowboy.md

 <br>

-Now you can access the Herder's Hut block (right click on it) and you will see a GUI with different options:
+Now you can access the Cowboy's Hut block (right click on it) and you will see a GUI with different options:

 <br>
 <div class="row">